Outreach skills session

 Country: United Kingdom

-Mark has a special interest in music for people with sickness and disability.
-He has had periods as a resident musician at the Royal Schools for the Deaf in both Margate and Manchester.
-Since 1998 he has directed the LSO’s programme of work for children in London Hospitals.
-From 2000 to 2004, he was also a member of staff at Great Ormond Street Hospital for Sick Children in London where he worked with children with cancer and heart conditions.
-Since 1995, Mark has been an advisor and lead musician for the charity, Jessie’s Fund, providing music for disabled and life-limited children throughout the UK.
-Jessie’s Fund’s work includes both long-term residencies and training and Mark directs their training programme for hospice and special school staff.
+Mark has a special interest in music for people with illnesses and with disabilities.
+He has spent time as a resident musician at the Royal Schools for the Deaf in both Margate and Manchester.
+Since 1998, he has directed the LSO’s programme for children in London Hospitals.
+From 2000 to 2004, he was also a staff member at Great Ormond Street Hospital for Sick Children in London, where he worked with children with cancer and heart conditions.
+Since 1995, Mark has been an advisor and a lead musician for the charity Jessie’s Fund, providing music for disabled and life-limited children throughout the UK.
+Jessie’s Fund’s work includes both long-term residencies and training; Mark directs their training programme for the staff of hospices and special schools.

 © Vincent Beaume